Lisa Dobriskey: Statistics

-Lisa Dobriskey's personal best in the 1500 m ranks her third on the British all-time list, behind Kelly Holmes and Laura Muir.
+Dobriskey's personal best in the 1500 m ranks her sixth on the British all-time list.

 Personal bests

 Personal life

 She was born in Ashford, Kent of Polish descent and spent her childhood in New Romney before attending Loughborough University.
 Her younger brothers David and Steven reached county level at middle distance running, javelin and discus.
 Her father is a soil consultant, who worked for construction company Sir Robert McAlpine at the site of the 2012 London Olympics.

 Dobriskey is married to former 800 m runner Ricky Soos.

+As of November 2024, Dobriskey runs a Pilates studio in Arizona.